-- 1. Pick up capacity load and drive over to a 15% grade. - 2.
-Drive forward up the 15% grade.
-Halfway up the grade, stop the lift truck with its service brakes.
+- 1. Pick up capacity load and drive over to a 15% grade. - Drive forward up the 15% grade.
+Halfway up the grade, stop the lift truck with its service brakes. - 3.
+Engage the parking brake and slowly release the service brake. - Engage the parking brake and shift the transmission to NEUTRAL.
+Slowly release the service brakes. - The parking brake adjustment is proper if it holds the lift truck on the grade.
+The parking brake needs adjusting if it does not hold the lift truck on the grade.

-- Engage the parking brake and shift the transmission to NEUTRAL.
-Slowly release the service brakes. - 4.
-The parking brake adjustment is proper if it holds the lift truck on the grade. - 5.
-If the lift truck starts to move in reverse down the grade with the parking brake engaged, stop it with the service brakes, disengage the parking brake and reverse slowly down the grade controlling your speed with the service brakes.
+If the lift truck starts to move in reverse down the grade with the parking brake engaged, stop it with the service brakes, disengage the parking brake and reverse slowly down the grade controlling your speed with the service brakes